Our Community: Marshalltown, Iowa

 Marshalltown Community Resource Guide in English & Spanish.

-Contact us if you'd like a speaker for your Marshalltown area service, faith-based or community group to help you learn more about issues facing our immigrant neighbors or what you can do to help build a welcoming community.
+Contact us if you'd like a speaker (online availability during COVID) for your Marshalltown area service, faith-based or community group to help you learn more about issues facing our immigrant neighbors or what you can do to help build a welcoming community.

 Iowa Valley Education and Training Center - 206 East Church Street, 641-754-1348.
 English classes, Citizenship classes, high school equivalency diploma, job training, and more.